-- When prior written approval is received from the Office of Financial Management based on the requirements in Subsection 40.40.10, or - When the paying and/or receiving account is a local account, and the receiving agency has agreed to accept the inter-agency purchase card payments, or - The Department of Transportation's Good To Go! prepaid and pay-as-you-go toll accounts.
+- When prior written approval is received from the Office of Financial Management based on the requirements in Subsection 40.40.10, or - When the paying and/or receiving account is a local account, and the receiving agency has agreed to accept the inter-agency purchase card payments, or

+• The Department of Transportation's Good To Go! accounts.
 Agencies should actively manage/monitor their Good To Go! account.
 Agencies may not auto-replenish accounts.
 When replenishing the account, agencies should not exceed one month's estimated usage.